Accessibility

 - ✔ Dynamic Type Supports larger text sizes, including accessibility sizes

-- ✔ Reduce Motion Animations adapt or disable when enabled
+- ✔ Reduce Motion Animations adapt or disable when the setting is enabled

 - ✔ Visual comfort No flashing or high-intensity effects

-- ✔ No sound required Works with visual and haptic feedback
+- ✔ No sound required Full experience available with visual and haptic feedback alone

 Our Approach